 Does this framework require Communication achievement above the minimum SASW requirement?
-YES $\Box$ NO $\boxtimes$

-If YES, please state the grade/level required for English and give a brief REASON as to why this is required:
+YES $\square$ NO $\boxtimes$ If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Application of Number